Youniwemi/mail-control/readme.txt

 If you get stuck, you can ask for help in the [Mail Control Plugin Forum](https://wordpress.org/support/plugin/mail-control).

-= Will Mail Control work with my theme and other plugins ? =
+= Will Mail Control work with my theme and other plugins like Woocommerce or Contact form 7 ? =

 Probably, as long as your theme or plugin doesn't override the wp_mail function.
-Mail Control should work just fine
+Mail Control should work just fine.
+As tested now, mail control is compatible with contact form 7 and woocommerce

 == Installation ==
 1. Upload the plugin to your plugins folder: 'wp-content/plugins/'